cksystemsteaching/selfie/prospectus.md

 #### Outline and Chapter Sketches

-There is an introduction followed by five chapters called Information, Machine, Programming, Tools, and Computing.
+There is an introduction followed by six chapters called Selfie, Information, Machine, Programming, Tools, and Computing.
 Please refer to the introduction which provides an overview of the book as well as each individual chapter.